qlibs/mp/README.md

            == boost::mp::list<double, float>());
 ```

+`""_c` is an User Defined Literal which represents contant integral value which
+is required for simulating passing constexpr parameters which aren't supported
+in C++.

 > Notice that we have just use std::ranges at compile-time to munipulate type-list!

 Let's add STL too